topherhunt/cheatsheets/networks.md

 * Q: Are all the above setting changes required to enable traffic forwarding and reverse forwarding?

-## Forward HTTP requests from a server, to a local machine (e.g. dev Rails server):
+## Forward HTTP requests to a local server:

+Use https://ngrok.com/ where possible, this is a super nice tool for forwarding to local.
+`ngrok http 3000` will start a proxy server, listen for any requests, and forward them to `localhost:3000` over its tunnel.

+If ngrok doesn't work, I can also forward HTTP requests to my local machine like this:

 - Start with a general-purpose SSH server (see above)
-- Check that HTTP requests reach the server: on the server run `nc -lk 9878`, make a web request to `http://your-server:9878/`, and the `nc` output should show the request.
-Then quit `nc`.
+- Check that HTTP requests reach the server (`nc -lk 9878`)
-- Open the reverse tunnel: `ssh -vNR *:9878:localhost:3000 vpn1`
+- Open the reverse tunnel: `ssh -vNR *:9878:localhost:3000 - vpn1`.
-  - This tunnel will listen on the server port 9878 and forward all traffic to local port 3000.
-  - If you see a warning like `remote port forwarding failed for listen port 80`, your user on the remote server likely doesn't have permission to listen on that port.
-- Check that HTTP requests reach your local machine: locally run `nc -lk 3000`, make a web request to `http://your-server:9878/`, and the `nc` output should show the request.
-Then quit `nc`.
+- Check that HTTP requests reach your local machine (`nc -lk 3000`)
-- Start your local server at the desired port (in this case 3000).

-Now all requests to `http://your-server:9878/blah` should be forwarded to your local machine at `localhost:3000/blah`.
+- Now all requests to `http://your-server:9878/blah` should be forwarded to your local machine at `localhost:3000/blah`.

 ## Route web traffic from local machine through a server (VPN over SSH):

 - Start with a general-purpose SSH server (see above)
-- `ssh -vND 1024 vpn1` - this opens the SSH tunnel that you'll route traffic through.
+- `ssh -vND 1024 vpn1` - this opens an SSH tunnel to route traffic through.
 - Configure the OSX network interface to use a SOCKS V5 proxy through `localhost:1024`.
 Add the SSH server's IP to the "bypass" list so that the tunnel itself isn't subject to the proxy rules.
 - Now verify that all your network traffic is proxied:
   - https://whatismyipaddress.com/ should think you're at that location